 - Always choose the highest quality food available.

 - Making sure your Oscar has plenty of protein is also important to help them to grow correctly.

 - Watch your pet's condition.
 If they look fabulous and seem active, alert, and healthy, you probably hit the right food combo and feeding schedule.

 - If your Oscar doesn't eat the food you give them, you may need to try different options to find the items that they prefer.

-Before forzen diets became widely available, it used to be common to feed Oscars live feeder fish.
+Before frozen diets became widely available, it used to be common to feed Oscars live feeder fish.
 However, this often leads to your Oscar getting sick, so most aquarium experts recommend feeding frozen foods.

 Live Foods for Oscars: Pros and Cons

 Live food can be a great source of protein for your Oscar.
 However, feeding live foods also increases the risk your Oscar will contract a disease from the feeder species.
-You can still feed live food, but frozen or freezed-dried alternatives are safer and easier to deal with.
+You can still feed live food, but frozen or freeze-dried alternatives are safer and easier to deal with.